Lucy Letby: Post-conviction

-Disciplinary action

-On 13 March 2020, while out on bail, Letby was placed on an interim suspension by the Nursing and Midwifery Council.
-On 18 August 2023, Andrea Sutcliffe, Chief Executive and Registrar of the Nursing and Midwifery Council, stated that Letby "remains suspended from our register, and we will now move forward with our regulatory action, seeking to strike her off the register".
-Letby was removed from the nursing register on 12 December 2023, having informed the Nursing and Midwifery Council that she did not accept guilt but did not contest the removal.

 Appeal

-In January 2024, Letby applied to the Court of Appeal for permission to appeal her convictions, which a judge refused.
-Letby renewed her application and at a three-day hearing in April 2024 her lawyers put forward four grounds of appeal concerning the trial judge's refusal of applications, but in May 2024 the three judges of the Court of Appeal—Dame Victoria Sharp, Lord Justice Holroyde and Mrs Justice Lambert—refused permission to appeal.
+In January 2024, Letby applied to the Court of Appeal for permission to challenge her convictions, but this was refused by a single judge.
+She renewed her application, and at a three‑day hearing in April 2024 her legal team advanced four grounds of appeal relating to the trial judge's rulings.
+In May 2024, a panel comprising Dame Victoria Sharp, Lord Justice Holroyde and Mrs Justice Lambert refused permission to appeal.

-As part of the appeal Letby's counsel Ben Myers again tried to question the inclusion of evidence by Dewi Evans, saying it should have been disallowed as evidence as he had been "dogmatic and biased".
-The appeal judges rejected these criticisms, ruling that Evans did not lack impartiality, was well-qualified to give an opinion, and it was up to the jury to assess the quality of his evidence.
+As part of the appeal, Letby's counsel, Ben Myers, again challenged the admission of evidence from paediatrician Evans, arguing that it should have been excluded on the basis that Evans had been "dogmatic and biased".
+The appeal judges rejected this, finding that Evans did not lack impartiality, was suitably qualified to give expert evidence, and that it was for the jury to assess its weight.

-A second ground for appeal was that the medical evidence that Letby had fatally injected air into babies' bloodstreams was "very weak", while the third ground was that the judge had been wrong to direct the jury that they could convict even if they were unsure of the precise method used by Letby for every case.
-The final ground was that the judge had failed to investigate the impartiality of one of the jurors.
-All four grounds were refused by the Court, with the judges' subsequent written statement concluding that the trial had been "thoughtful, fair, comprehensive and correct" and that none of the four legal challenges advanced by Letby were "arguable", saying that the criteria for the admission of fresh evidence had not been met.
+A second ground of appeal concerned the medical evidence relating to alleged fatal air injections, which the defence described as "very weak".
+A third ground argued that the trial judge had erred in directing the jury that they could convict even if they were uncertain about the precise method used in each case.
+The final ground alleged that the judge had failed to investigate a question of juror impartiality.
+All four grounds were dismissed, with the Court concluding in its written judgement that the trial had been "thoughtful, fair, comprehensive and correct" and that none of the challenges raised by the defence were "arguable".

 Retrial

-At a hearing on 25 September 2023, the CPS confirmed that there would be a retrial on one of the six counts of attempted murder against Letby on which the jury at the original trial could not reach a verdict.
-This was not to start until after judges had decided whether or not to grant Letby permission to appeal against her existing convictions.
+At a hearing on 25 September 2023, the Crown Prosecution Service confirmed that there would be a retrial on one of the six attempted‑murder counts on which the original jury had been unable to reach a verdict.
+The retrial was scheduled to take place after the Court of Appeal had considered whether Letby would be granted permission to appeal her existing convictions.

-The retrial started on 10 June 2024.
-On 2 July, Letby was found guilty of attempted murder, and on 5 July 2024 was sentenced to another whole-life order.
+The retrial began on 10 June 2024.
+On 2 July, Letby was found guilty of attempted murder, and on 5 July she received a further whole‑life order.

-On 24 October 2024, Letby applied for permission to appeal against this conviction on the grounds that prejudicial media coverage should have prevented the trial from proceeding.
-The Court of Appeal rejected Letby's application.
+On 24 October 2024, Letby applied for permission to appeal this conviction, arguing that prejudicial media coverage should have prevented the trial from proceeding.
+The Court of Appeal rejected the application.